emhess93/US_vs_Canada_Living/README.md

 - **Data Exploration:** Jupyter notebooks to explore the dataset.

-- **Analysis:** Using Python with the Pandas package to clean the data.
+- **Analysis:** Using Python with the Pandas package to clean the data and perform calculations.

-- **Visualizations :** Using Matplotlib and Plotly to visualize my findings.
+- **Visualizations :** Using Matplotlib / Seaborn to visualize my findings.

 ## Features Utilized for the project